-Removing alcohol from beer makes it healthier, but that doesn't mean we can drink non-alcoholic beer in excess.
+Removing alcohol from beer makes it healthier, but that doesn't mean we can overdo it with non-alcoholic beer.

-According to the US Food and Drug Administration (FDA), beverages can be declared alcohol-free as long as they do not exceed the limit of 0.5% alcohol by volume.
-Alcohol-free beer is produced from the same ingredients as traditional beer, except that at the end, alcohol-free beer must undergo a process to remove all alcohol before being released into the finished product.
+According to the US Food and Drug Administration (FDA), beverages can be declared alcohol-free as long as they do not exceed the 0.5% alcohol limit by volume.
+Alcohol-free beer is produced from the same ingredients as traditional beer, except that at the end, alcohol-free beer still needs to go through a process of removing all alcohol before being released into the finished product.
 Alcohol-free beer contains some nutrients such as protein, especially soluble protein, carbohydrates and some vitamins: B1, B2, PP, minerals...

-For non-alcoholic beer, with an alcohol concentration of 0.0%, when drinking, you will not get drunk at all and the alcohol concentration will not be recorded in your breath, no matter how much or how little you drink.
+For non-alcoholic beer, with an alcohol concentration of 0.0%, when drinking, you will not get drunk at all and no alcohol concentration will be recorded in your breath, no matter how much or how little you drink.

 Readers can ask questions to the Doctor 24/7 column by entering comments below the article or sending them via email: suckhoethanhnien247@gmail.com .